cslab/csspin/tdocs/plugin_distribution.md

 The packages should be uploaded on and consumed from ConPI.
 Index candidates are:

 - https://packages.contact.de/tools/misc: here we put such stuff, mostly.
-  It isnt interited by the app-indices though
+  It isn't inherited by the app-indices though
 - https://packages.contact.de/tools/stable: this one is.
-  But it has another purpuse, at least originally (namely pinning some TP versions if we had trouble with new ones)
+  But it has another purpose, at least originally (namely pinning some TP versions if we had trouble with new ones)
 - A completely new one?